Neonatal and Pediatric Specialty Transport Services

 - Requires all RNs and RRTs to be licensed as dual credentialed EMTs or paramedics

-- Experienced with high-frequency, jet ventilation and inhaled nitric oxide (iNO) and ECMO
+- Experienced with high-frequency, jet ventilation and inhaled nitric oxide (iNO) and ECMO and therapeutic cooling of neonate

 - Utilizes ventilators capable of multiple modes of ventilation that are appropriate for neonatal and pediatric patients